canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

   "7b": Recommendation to take a certain course of action "7c": Render a complete administrative decision "7.1": Does the recommendation or decision made by the system involve discretion?
+  "7.1-details": Some decisions are based on clear facts, such as postal code or annual income.
+Others require that a case officer exercise some discretion as to whether an applicant meets a criterion.
+For example, determining whether a person is too disabled to work requires that a case officer weigh different factors, and ultimately make a judgement.
-  "7.1.1": Describe what is discretionary about the decision "7.1.2": Is the decision purely discretionary? (e.g., a review on compassionate grounds) "7.1.3": Have all the decision points that involve the exercise of human discretion been clearly identified?
+  "7.1.1": Describe what is discretionary about the decision "7.1.2": Is the decision purely discretionary? (e.g., a review on compassionate grounds) "7.1.2-details": Some decisions in government are purely discretionary, meaning that the primary determining factor as to whether the decision is positive or negative is one that can't be easily measured.
+For example, whether to grant compassionate review of an application.
+  "7.1.3": Have all the decision points that involve the exercise of human discretion been clearly identified?
   "8": How long is the system expected to function?
 (Select one) "8-one-time": One time only